sucolova/whattowatch/README.md

 # whatToWatch

-## SPA to find something to watch.
+## SPA that helps you find something to watch.

 ### how it works: